obestwalter/pycharm-settings/README.md

 PyCharm has two flavours of mnemonics: menu and controls - menu mnemonics are always visible - control mnemonics are only visible when you press and hold **ALT**.
 This can be seen e.g. in `Find Action`: if you press and hold **ALT**, the "d" of `include disabled actions` will be underlined to indicate that you can toggle it with **ALT+d**.

-ALT+[some character] shortcuts are also very nice to use for other shortcuts.
+ALT+[some character] shortcuts are also very nice to use for custom shortcuts.
 When some of the default mnemonics have lost their usefulness, they can be repurposed.
 E.g. **ALT+F** activates the `File menu`, but as I hardly need that anymore, I have set it to activate the `Find results toolbar`.
 A self assigned shortcut shadows the default one, so this also works with the menu bar visible, so if you do that, be aware the menu bar mnemonic is "lying" from that point on.

 **Hint:** you can adjust the visibility of both flavours of mnemonics independently (`Disable mnemonics ...`)

 ## Choosing and Activating Dialogue Checkboxes and Buttons

-It's the little things.
 If a dialogue pops up with a bunch of choices and buttons, you could grab the mouse and click around, but you could also cycle through the control elements with **TAB**, [de]activate checkboxes with space and finally "click" on a button with **SPACE** (or also **ENTER** if the swing button fix plugin is installed).

-## ... and just in general ...

-In whatever program or context you are: try out what you can achieve with the keyboard starting with general purpose keys like **ALT**, **TAB**, **ENTER**, **CTRL+ENTER**, **ESCAPE**.
-They quite often do something useful that you would otherwise have to grab the mouse for.

-# Some Plugins to Improve Keyboard Use

-Some plugins are necessary / helpful to be less dependent on the mouse.
+You can also activate buttons using **ALT+[mnemonic]**

-## Swing Buttons Fix
+### (Plugin) Swing Buttons Fix

 In most other programs, **ENTER** activates the currently chosen button.
 In swing (Java GUI framework) it always activates the default button independent of what is chosen.
 If you don't want to be bitten by this, install this plugin.

 **NOTE:** on my system it stops working sometimes (which is visible as chosen file is not entirely highlighted anymore) - restarting PyCharm solves it.

-## GoToTabs (Go To Tab 1-9)

-**WARNING: not maintained atm**

-We will talk a bit more about switching versus navigating later.
-This plugin adds the possibility to directly navigate to a tab.

-GoToTabs can't cope with splitters, so you might want to try the [tab shifter plugin](https://plugins.jetbrains.com/plugin/7475-tab-shifter) as an addition if you use them.

-## PyVenvManage (Set Project | Module Venv)

-If you have your venvs in your project (e.g. when using tox), this adds a possibility to activate a venv via keyboard shortcut in the `Project View`.

-**Dear JetBrains:** this should be in core, don't you agree?

-## Keymap Exporter (Print Keymap)

-[Keymap Exporter](https://plugins.jetbrains.com/plugin/7066-keymap-exporter) generates a cheat sheet of your customized keyboard layout

-Personally don't really have a big need for this, because if I haven't memorized a shortcut yet, I will use **SHIFT,SHIFT** to find the action and can see the shortcut right away.

-**Dear JetBrains:** Would it be possible to not have the keymap reference in help be a PDF but a call to a Keymap Exporter that is merged into core?
+## ... and just in general ...

+In whatever program or context you are: try out what you can achieve with the keyboard starting with general purpose keys like **ALT**, **TAB**, **ENTER**, **CTRL+ENTER**, **ESCAPE**.
+They quite often do something useful that you would otherwise have to grab the mouse for.

 # Transforming My Navigation Habits: Loosing The Switcher